 You can claim tax relief on various categories from medical treatment to education fees and insurance.

 As for insurance tax relief, you can claim tax relief on the premiums paid, subject to certain terms and conditions.
-For pensionable public servants, they are entitled to a RM7,000 tax relief for their life insurance premiums.
-Meanwhile, non-civil servants can claim up to RM3,000 for life insurance and RM4,000 for Employees Provident Fund (EPF).
+For pensionable public servants, they are entitled to a RM7,000 tax relief for their life insurance premiums and takaful plan contributions.
+Meanwhile, non-civil servants can claim up to RM3,000 for buying life insurance and RM4,000 for Employees Provident Fund (EPF) which is considered investment in the form of savings.

 You can also claim for deferred annuity and Private Retirement Schemes (PRS) of up to RM3,000.
 Insurance premiums for education and medical benefits are also claimable for up to RM3,000.